 When you are careful with money, you’ll be able to stretch your finances much further.
 In addition to this, you could even find yourself in a position where you can put money aside for life’s little emergencies.

-Instead, you should begin creating a monthly budget to allow you to live comfortably within your means.
+Instead, it would be best if you began creating a monthly budget to allow you to live comfortably within your means.
 Here’s how you can do it:

 1) Write down your sources of income